uidaholib/sbProgram/README.md

 ## Deployment

-The simplest way to deploy the program is to clone the *TrialWebApp* directory to your local machine, open your favorite command line/terminal program, cd into the directory into which you cloned TrialWebApp,and install the prerequisites/dependencies as shown above.
+The simplest way to deploy the program is to clone the *TrialWebApp* directory to your local machine, open your favorite command line/terminal program, cd into the directory into which you cloned *TrialWebApp*,and install the prerequisites/dependencies as shown above.

 Once you have the program installed (and your virtual environment is activated if applicable), run app.py
 ```